-Tsitsipas to US Open umpire in tirade: “You’re all weirdos”
+Tsitsipas to US Open umpire in tirade: ‘You’re all weirdos!’

 “I feel like some of them have preferences when they are on the court,” he said.

-Tsitsipas lost in the first round for the second straight major tournament after opening his season by beating Roger Federer en route to the Australian Open quarterfinals.
-He fell at Wimbledon to Thomas Fabbiano, who then sent Dominic Thiem to his second straight first-round Grand Slam exit by beating the No. 4 seed 6-4, 3-6, 6-3, 6-2 on Tuesday.
+Tsitsipas opened his Grand Slam season by beating Roger Federer en route to the Australian Open semifinals.
+He fell at Wimbledon to Thomas Fabbiano, who then sent Thiem to another quick exit by beating the No. 4 seed 6-4, 3-6, 6-3, 6-2 on a day when four top-10 seeds in the bottom half of the bracket were upset.

-Tsitsipas said the influence from Dumusois was one of his problems in his defeat.
+The two-time French Open runner-up said he was battling an illness leading into the tournament and said he was exhausted after two sets.

 “Well, it’s not very pleasant when you have the umpire give you warnings and time violations and coaching violations during a match,” Tsitsipas said.
 “It can affect your thinking.
 It can affect your decision-making.”